 Find out the precise goods description and commodity code before moving or transporting the goods to Finland

 - Provide the commercial or technical description of the goods in the warehousing declarations.
-Declaring the commodity code is optional, and the code cannot always be used to replace the goods description.
+The commodity code cannot be used to replace the goods description.

 - The commodity code defines, among other things, the restrictions on the goods.
 That’s why it’s important to use the right commodity code.

 - The commodity codes can be retrieved from the Taric database.
 Customs can also help you.

 Decide whether you want to apply for a warehousing authorisation for your company or to buy the service from someone else

 - If you wish to store uncleared goods in a warehouse used by your company, you need an authorisation granted by Customs.
 The conditions for this are that your company is located within the EU, you have appropriate storage facilities and that your accounting is reliable.

 - To acquire a warehousing authorisation, you need a comprehensive guarantee authorisation from Customs.
 Find out how much tax should be paid on the goods.
 The amount is about 30 % of the value of the goods.
 Be prepared to lodge a guarantee for that amount to Customs.